-All ordinances or parts of ordinances and all section and parts of sections in conflict herewith be and the same are hereby repealed.
+All ordinances or parts of ordinances in conflict herewith be and the same are hereby repealed.

 SECTION 5.
 SEVERABILITY.

 If any section, subsection, clause or provision of this Ordinance is held invalid, the remainder shall not be affected by such invalidity.